Toyota concept vehicles (2000–2009): FTX (2004)

 The FTX is a concept full-size pickup truck that Toyota showed to the public at the January 2004 North American International Auto Show.
 The redesigned 2007 model year Tundra was based on the FTX concept vehicle.

 D-4D 180 Clean Power Concept Car (2004)

 The Toyota D-4D 180 Clean Power Concept Car, or Toyota D-4D for short, is a clean concept car, using the new D-4D diesel engine.
 It is based on the Toyota Camry Hybrid, and came out in 2004.
 It was designed and made in Paris.

 Camry TS-01 (2005)

-The Camry TS-01 is a concept car based on the Camry and was unveiled at the March 2005 Melbourne International Motor Show in Australia.
-The aim of the Camry TS-01 was to showcase the skill of Toyota Australia designers and engineers.
+The Camry TS-01 is a concept car based on the Camry (MCV30) that was unveiled at the March 2005 Melbourne International Motor Show in Australia.
+The aim of the Camry TS-01 was to showcase the skill of Toyota Australia's designers and engineers.
+The concept car was named the TS-01 after Toyota's F1 drivers Jarno Trulli and Ralf Schumacher.
+The Camry TS-01 was also a precursor to the launch of TRD Australia, to create performance enhanced versions of Toyota vehicles, similar to FPV (Ford), Ralliart (Mitsubishi) and HSV (Holden).

-Its major features are the stylistic changes and the supercharged 1MZ-FE engine.
+Its major features are the stylistic changes and the supercharged 1MZ-FE engine making 185 kW and 320 Nm, 28 and 12% higher respectively than the power and torque figures of the production Camry.
+The supercharger was by TRD, while the ECU was remapped by Australian engineers in Japan.
+The car has a 5-speed manual transmission, together with a heavy duty clutch adapted from the Toyota Team Racing rally Corolla.

+The suspension and brakes were extensively tuned.
+The ride height was reduced to the minimum ADR permitted height while the front brakes were enlarged from 280 mm to 325 mm diameter, two-pot calipers.
+Changes were also made to the brake booster calibration, brake bias, and pedal ratio.

+The external and interior design were done by Toyota Style Australia, led by Paul Beranger.
+Exterior styling changes which include unique 14-spoke alloy wheels wrapped with Michelin Pilot Sport tires, wheel flares, unique side skirts, a unique front bumper with integrated round fog lights, a unique rear bumper with dual exhaust tips, an F1 inspired rear spoiler with a center mounted rear brake light, modified side door mirrors, and a revised grille and hood.
+All body parts were sourced locally in Australia.
+The interior featured a dark tan suede interior trim, while the driver's seat was modified to provide additional support around the hips and shoulders.
+Carbon fiber surfaces were substantially used in the cabin and Optitron gauges replaced the instrumentation of the production Camry.